 Beef Taco Wrap Recipe

-We love Mexican food in our house and quite often we will eat tacos together.
-This recipe for beef taco wraps is a variation on a basic beef taco recipe which uses soft tortillas instead of crispy corn taco shells.
+This recipe for beef taco wraps is a variation on a basic beef taco recipe.
+This recipe uses soft tortillas instead of crispy corn taco shells.

 How do you decide between crunchy and soft tacos?